So, if you’ve landed on this post, you’re probably wondering about The Hating Game’s Parent Guide.

 What is The Hating Game About?

-As each day passes, the pair grow increasingly annoyed with each other.
-And their rivalry comes to a head when they compete for the same promotion.
+But as each day passes, the pair grows increasingly annoyed with each other.
+However, their rivalry comes to a head when they compete for the same promotion.

-In scenes we see Lucy and Joshua take their bet seriously but as they spend more time together they grow closer and find things out about each other that surprises them.
+In plenty of hilarious scenes, we see Lucy and Joshua take their bet seriously, but as they spend more time together, they grow closer and find things out about each other that surprise them.

-As their interactions become less about petty office games and more meaningful, the chemistry between them becomes undeniable.
+Their office interactions become less about petty office games and more meaningful, and the chemistry between them becomes undeniable.

-Directed by Peter Hutchings and starring Lucy Hale and Austin Stowell, The Hating Game is rated R for some sexual content and language.
+Directed by Peter Hutchings and starring Lucy Hale and Austin Stowell, it is rated R for some sexual content and language.

 Sex & Nudity: The film includes moderate sexual content, such as a scene featuring a naked male backside.